vPeteWalker/midway/files/files.rst

 #.
 Login to domain as chosen user from above list.

 #.
-Map the newly created share in your directory.
+Map the newly created share(s) in your directory.
 In the Windows client, you can map to the network and create folders at the top level of the file share.

    - In the Windows client VM, open *File Explorer*.
 Right click on **This PC** and select **Map Network Drives**.